 This delicately weeping, large shrub is a lovely addition to mixed garden beds or planted as a feature specimen.
 Long, dark green leaves are contrasted beautifully with the pale pink/mauve flowers, clustered along the stems in spring.
 Plant in a sheltered spot with afternoon shade and water regularly through summer.

 3m H x 1.5m W

 Native to an area from Perth to Geraldton, this is a stunning kangaroo paw with striking black and green flowers in winter-spring with strappy blue/green leaves.
 Great in pots or mass planted in garden beds.
 Prefers a free draining soil in full sun.
 Frost hardy once established.

 A big range of tubestock, with an extended range in Autumn to Spring. $4.40 each, or for 9 and above $4 each.

 We love growing our own veges and like to have a big selection for our customers.

 A select range of exotic plants we have found to grow well in Perth.

-We have put together a plant List of the plants we normally stock at the nursery.
-Here you will find information on flowering time, colours and heights.
+In this guide you will find information on flowering time, colours and heights for plants we often have available.
 For information about which plants are currently in stock please Contact our friendly staff at the nursery.

 Some web browsers have trouble opening large pdf's, if you are finding it difficult to open, then right click on the icon and 'save target' to your computer, then open using Adobe Reader.
 This is a free program and you can get a copy Here.